gocd/docs.go.cd/content/advanced_usage/business_continuity/initial_setup.md

 # Initial setup

 **Assumption**: You already have a setup resembling [Figure 1](introduction.html#fig-1), with a GoCD Server which uses an external PostgreSQL database.
-To configure GoCD to use PostgreSQL please refer the configure PostgreSQL [documentation](/installation/configuring_database/postgres.html).
+To configure GoCD to use PostgreSQL please refer to the configure PostgreSQL [documentation](/installation/configuring_database/postgres.html).

 ## Enable replication on the primary PostgreSQL instance

-The recommended replication setup is PostgreSQL [streaming replication with log shipping](https://www.postgresql.org/docs/9.6/static/warm-standby.html#STREAMING-REPLICATION) .
+The recommended replication setup is PostgreSQL [streaming replication with log shipping](https://www.postgresql.org/docs/current/static/warm-standby.html#STREAMING-REPLICATION) .
 In this case, the two PostgreSQL servers, called "Primary" and "Standby", will be setup such that the standby continuously replicates the primary.
 Along with this, log shipping will be setup.
 This requires a network drive which is shared between the two PostgreSQL servers.
 Log shipping allows the replication to continue even if one of the PostgreSQL servers has to be restarted briefly.

 1. As log shipping needs a shared drive, it is assumed that you have a shared drive mounted at `/share`, on both the PostgreSQL server hosts.
 This acts as a bridge between the two.
 2. On the primary PostgreSQL instance, enable a replication user by running this as superuser: